geohazards-tep/dcs-fastvel-wf/README.md

-# gep-spn-pre
+# dcs-fastvel-wf
-A gep workflow performing the "pre spn" steps
+A gep workflow performing for the fastvel application